Erdogan takes battle with enemies beyond Turkish frontiers

 Erdogan has sought help from U.S. President Barack Obama in curbing “the man from Pennsylvania”.
 On a lower level he has spoken to the head of Pakistan’s Punjab about the schools.

 The government accuses Hizmet overseas of running a propaganda campaign against the Turkish government through publications.
-Officials say the organization is also carrying out other actions, unspecified, that can alarm host governments.
+Officials say the organisation is also carrying out other actions, unspecified, that can alarm host governments.

 Hizmet says the Turkish government approaches different governments in different ways, according to local sensitivities.